Whistler Valley Trail

 Sea to Sky Trail

-The Sea to Sky Trail is a non-motorized, multi-use trail currently under construction in the Whistler area.
+The Sea to Sky Trail is a non-motorized, multi-use trail that runs through the Whistler area.
+While this is an extensive project and some sections of the trail are not yet complete or still under construction, there are several large sections that are ready to ride.
 When complete, the 180 km trail will connect Sea to Sky communities from D'Arcy to Squamish.
-To learn more about the project and see which sections of the trail have been finished, please visit the project website.
+To learn more about the project and plan your ride, please see the Ready to Ride Guide.

 What bike do I need?

 Electric bicycles are a popular ways to see the Village.
-E-bikes are equipped with a battery pack and motor for assistance with pedaling.
-The extra power means people can pedal further and see more in any given day.
-E-bike rentals and tours are available in the Village.
-Please note e-bikes are not allowed on cross country trails in Whistler that are maintained by Whistlers Off Road Cycling Association (WORCA).
+E-bikes are equipped with a battery pack and motor for assistance with pedalling.
+The extra power means people can pedal farther and see more in any given day.

 Chariots and Trailers

 A chariot can be hooked up to a bike to allow easy transportation of smaller children (and picnic gear).
-Chariots are also available to hire.
+Chariots are also available to rent.

 Enjoy scenic Whistler by mountain bike.
 Learn about the history, geography and key nature spots with a qualified guide.
 From beginner to intermediate, tours are catered to your skill level.
 Mountain bike and helmet included in all bike tours.